aksakalli/aksakalli.github.io/_posts/2017-07-17-network-centrality-measures-and-their-visualization.md

 ![png](/images/2017-07-17-network-centrality-measures-and-their-visualization_files/22_0.png)

-PageRank was introduced by the founders of Google to rank websites on the web.
+PageRank was introduced by the founders of Google to rank websites in search results.
-It can be considered as a extension of _Katz centrality_.
+It can be considered as an extension of _Katz centrality_.
 The websites on the web can be modeled as a directed graph, where hypermedia links between websites determines the edges.
 Let's consider a popular web directory website with high _Katz centrality_ value